What this handout is about

 The majority of abstracts are informative.
 While they still do not critique or evaluate a work, they do more than describe it.
 A good informative abstract acts as a surrogate for the work itself.
 That is, the writer presents and explains all the main arguments and the important results and evidence in the complete article/paper/book.
 An informative abstract includes the information that can be found in a descriptive abstract (purpose, methods, scope) but also includes the results and conclusions of the research and the recommendations of the author.
 The length varies according to discipline, but an informative abstract is rarely more than 10% of the length of the entire work.
 In the case of a longer work, it may be much less.

-Here are examples of a descriptive and an informative abstract of this handout:
+Here are examples of a descriptive and an informative abstract of this handout on abstracts.

 Which type should I use?